eunkyuh/eunkyuh.github.io/_research/research_master.md

-Does an open cluster Lodén 1 extist
+Does an open cluster Lodén 1 exist?
 ===

 When I was a post-baccalaureate researcher at the Pennsylvania State University, I investigated a candidate open cluster, that caught our attention as “an old (2 Gyr) and nearby (360pc)” cluster, which could become a useful benchmark cluster.